 With a GS1 Digital Link, identifiers are located within a barcode, such as a GTIN (Global Trade Item Number – the same number encoded in a linear barcode and used to identify a product at the checkout) and become gateways to a range of information about a product.

 “This is about modernising the barcode and doing it in such a way that everyone can play, and everyone can benefit,” says Paul Reid.
 “We have developed the GS1 Digital Link standard, in collaboration with some of the world’s largest retailers, manufacturers, and transport and logistics firms, so that everyone can use it.”

 What does a GS1 Digital Link look like?

-The GS1 Digital Link standard can be used with any type of 2D code.
-The 2D code is embedded with a GS1 Digital Link ‘URI’ – this is essentially a website URL with a product GTIN added onto the end.
+GS1 Digital Link is a QR code embedded with a GS1 Digital Link ‘URI’ – this is essentially a website URL with a product GTIN added onto the end.